pubnub/pubnub-mcp-server/resources/sdk_docs/dart_publish-and-subscribe.md

 `
 ```

-If the interval payload exceeds ~30 KiB, joined/left/timeout fields are omitted and HereNowRefresh is true; perform a hereNow request for full presence.
+If the message exceeds ~30 KiB, the deltas are omitted and `HereNowRefresh: true` is set.
+Call `hereNow` to fetch the full list.

 ```
 `1{